20 Heartfelt Healthy Habits

 Have you exercised or done some low-intensity activity today?

 4. Dress properly for outdoor work during winter.
 Here’s why: “Low temperatures constrict blood vessels, reducing blood flow to the heart.
 Shoveling snow, which can be more strenuous than running on a treadmill, increases the risk of heart attack.
 People who have or are at risk of heart disease should take precautions in cold weather, such as wearing a hat and gloves and dressing in layers to help maintain a steady body temperature before going outdoors.”

 5. Control your blood pressure, because high blood pressure is a leading indicator of cardiovascular disease.
-The normal blood pressure range is less than 120/80 millimeters of mercury (mm Hg).
-That means 120/80 is considered elevated.
+Based on the American College of Cardiology guidelines released in 2017, a normal blood pressure level is defined as less than 120/80 mmHg.
 So, pay attention to the top (systolic pressure) and bottom (diastolic pressure) numbers of your pressure reading.
 The diastolic number is important for predicting heart disease risk.

 Another important reason to keep your blood pressure within normal range is to maintain your thinking skills and memory.
 High blood pressure and other factors that damage arteries to the heart may also harm vessels to the brain and cause cognitive decline.

 Do you know your blood pressure level?